byjoohyunpark/emoji-ar-doc/README.md

-Documentation transfered from main page to experiment page.
+This repo is for documentation page of Emoj!
+AR app since it's transfered to experiment section.